 As you hit the last key of the last word, you feel the weight lift from your chest.
 Nothing in the world can tarnish your smile.
 You did it!
 You have just finished the first draft of your business book, the one you have been working on for the past two years.
-You have never been prouder.
+You have never been more proud.

 Fast-forward a few months, when your self-published masterpiece is about to hit the stands.
 You begin to ask book bloggers, local TV stations, podcast hosts and newspapers if they will review the book.
 You ask libraries and bookstores to carry the book.
 When you make these inquiries, you consistently get the same response: “Could you please send us your author media kit?” (or perhaps author press kit or book press kit—the terms are used pretty interchangeably.)
 There is only one problem: you have never heard of an author media kit.
 That weight begins to creep into your chest again, and the invincible smile fades.